-Click here to view/download this newsletter as a PDF (82k)
+Click here to view/download this newsletter as a PDF (84k)

 Dear Clients:

 Once again, the New Year is fast approaching as well as another tax season is here.
-2023 has a few minor tax changes which include a little bit of a higher standard deduction.
-The most significant changes to note are the energy credits which were sent in an email in July of this year.
-I will list later in this letter, special items to be considered for the preparation of 2023 returns.
-Please also remember, especially my New York State Residents, that New York has not conformed to the new tax laws and will still be allowing the Itemized Deductions as they have in the past.
-So even if you do not qualify to itemize on the Federal Return, you may still qualify to itemize on New York State as well as some other states that did not conform as well.
+2024 has a few minor tax changes which include a little bit of a higher standard deduction.
+The most significant changes to note are the energy credits and 529 plans.
+You can review the IRS site at Energy Efficient Home Improvement Credit | Internal Revenue Service for more information.
+For 529 plans, if there is money left you can take it out penalty free by paying off up to $10,000 in student loans or transferring money to a ROTH IRA for the beneficiary.
+Please also remember, especially my New York State Residents, that New York has not conformed to the federal tax laws and will still be allowing the Itemized Deductions as they have in the past.
+So even if you do not qualify to itemize on the Federal Return, you may still qualify to itemize on New York State as well as some other states.
 So please keep track of your expenses as you have in the past.
 If you are not in New York, you can email me and ask me separately what might be needed for your state.

+We are doing face-to-face consultations this year, but we are asking anyone that is not feeling well not to come into the office.
+An illness of any kind running through the office would create a disaster for the operations especially during tax time.
 There are also several virtual options.
 I have created a safe portal through a company called Smart Vault.
 When you contact me, I can send you an invitation to upload your information to that portal.
 If you did this last year, you still have the same access to that portal.
-Let me know and I can add a 2023 folder for you to access.
-Here I can retrieve it and upon completion of the return, I can upload it to that file for safe keeping.
-Other ways to get me your tax information will be through postal services and email.
+Let me know and I can add a 2024 folder for you to access if I haven’t already.
+Here the office can retrieve the information and upon completion of the return, we can upload it to that file for safekeeping.
+Other ways to get me your tax information will be through mail services and email.
 You can also call and make an appointment to drop off during office hours, which are numerous during the season.

 In the meantime, it is very important to prepare for the upcoming tax filing to maximize all possible deductions which will allow for increased tax refunds.
-Some tax savings can still be accomplished this year by contributing the maximum to 401K, 403B and IRA accounts, off-setting any capital gains with capital losses, contributing to 529 plans for college savings in certain states by December 31 (make sure that the plan you pick is deductible in the state that you live), giving extra to charity, contributing the maximum to HSA accounts, and paying off medical expenses for any possible medical deduction.
+Some tax savings can still be accomplished this year by the following:

 Please also remember deadline filing dates are as follows:

-"S" Corporate Tax Deadline: March 15, 2024
+- "S" Corporate Tax Deadline: March 17, 2025

-"C" Corporate Tax Deadline: April 15, 2024
+- "C" Corporate Tax Deadline: April 15, 2025

-Personal Income Tax Deadline: April 15, 2024
+- Personal Income Tax Deadline: April 15, 2025

-Partnership Tax Deadline (LLCs): March 15, 2024
+- Partnership Tax Deadline (LLCs): March 17, 2025

-1099 and W-2 submissions: January 31, 2024
+- 1099 and W-2 submissions: January 31, 2025

 (No Extensions allowed for filing of W-2s and 1099s)

 If you cannot file by these dates, please notify us so that a proper extension can be filed.
-If there is a balance due on any return, it must be paid at the time of the extension to avoid incurring possible penalties and interest.
+If there is a balance due on any return, it must be paid at the time of the extension to avoid incurring penalties and interest.
 There is no extension of time to pay only an extension for time to file a proper return.

 The following items must be obtained before your returns can be completed:

-• All W-2s (final pay stubs will only be used for estimation purposes only)
+- All W-2s (final pay stubs will only be used for estimation purposes only)

-• 1099s, 1098s, (interest income, mortgage interest, unemployment, college tuition)
+- 1099s, 1098s, (interest income, mortgage interest, unemployment, college tuition)

-• Social Security numbers and dates of birth for all dependents.
+- Social Security numbers and dates of birth for all dependents.
 Without a social security number there will be NO deduction and certain credits will be limited as well.

-• For dependent and child care deductions, the social security or employer identification number and address for the person, school or business doing the caring.
+- For dependent and child care deductions, the social security or employer identification number (TIN) and address for the person, school or business doing the caring.
 It is very important to have ALL information pertinent to allow the credit.
-You should be able to obtain this information at your child's facility.
+You should be able to obtain this information at your child’s facility.

-• Virtual Currency (Digital Assets): Year End Reports (1099’s) provided by brokerage companies.
-If you have a managed brokerage account, please have your realized gain/loss reports available as well even if you did not sell.
+- Virtual Currency (Digital Assets): Year End Reports (1099’s) provided by brokerage companies.
 IRS wants to know if you purchased, gifted, or were awarded or sold any virtual currencies!

-• All CLOSING STATEMENTS for purchases of real estate, sales of real estate, home equity loans or refinances.
+- All CLOSING STATEMENTS for purchases of real estate, sales of real estate, home equity loans or refinances.

-• If you take a home office deduction, please have available the total square footage of your home and the total square footage of the area used exclusively for your business.
-Please also have available the total of all utility bills (including water), repairs and maintenance, landscaping, home improvements, etc. as some of these expenses will be proportionately deductible against your income.
+- If you take a home office deduction, please have available the total square footage of your home and the total square footage of the area used exclusively for your business.
+Please also have available the total of all utility bills (including water), normal repairs and maintenance, landscaping, home improvements, etc. as some of these expenses will be proportionately deductible against your income.

-IMPORTANT ITEMS ESPECIALLY FOR 2023:
+IMPORTANT ITEMS ESPECIALLY FOR 2024:

 Individual concerns:

-1. Economic disaster loans:
+- Economic disaster loans:

 Please see the this list of items needed to prepare your returns.
 They do not all apply to every taxpayer but it is a good organizational tool.